 Here you go!

 Eat right away if you like crispy nori seaweed.
-Or wait a few minutes for the softer texture, like the picture!
+Or wait a few minutes for a softer texture, like in the picture!

 The inside looks like this.
 Tuna mayo is filled in the center.

-- Use plastic wrap if the rice is too hot and hard to shape with your bare hands.
+- Use plastic wrap or onigiri molds: To shape the onigiri easily and neatly, you can wrap them in plastic wrap or use onigiri molds.
+These tools come in handy, especially when the rice is too hot and difficult to shape with your bare hands.

 In this section, I will show you two ways to wrap Onigiri in a nori sheet.